|Chris Hani District|

-The second largest of the six Eastern Cape districts, the Chris Hani District stretches across the centre of the Province.
-It encompasses both large commercial livestock farms and ex-Ciskei and Transkei areas.
+The second largest of the six Eastern Cape districts, the Chris Hani District stretches across the centre of the province.
+It encompasses large commercial livestock farms.
 Queenstown lies at the centre of the District and is the main town.
-Cradock, Middelburg, Elliot and Engcobo are other major towns in the District

 It is named after ANC stalwart, Chris Hani who was a fierce opponent of the South African apartheid government.
 Hani was the leader of the South African Communist Party and chief of staff of Umkhonto we Sizwe, the armed wing of the African National Congress (ANC).

 Like the Cacadu District, the Chris Hani District relies on the agricultural sector with limited agro-processing industries.
-It has a high (55%) unemployment rate and lacks established social services and infrastructure in the former homelands.
+It has a high unemployment rate and has an urgent need for established social services and infrastructure.